-“A responsible human society bans the use of resources which permanently reduce yields of sustainable resources. e.g. pollutants, persistent poisons, radio-actives, large areas of concrete and highways, sewers from city to sea.”
+“A responsible human society bans the use of resources which permanently reduce yields of sustainable resources. e.g. pollutants, persistent poisons, radio-active, large areas of concrete and highways, sewers from city to sea.”

 Failure to do this will cause the society itself to fail, so that programmes of highway building and city expansion, the release of persistent biocides, and loss of soil will bring any society down more surely and permanently than war itself.

-Immoral governments tolerate desertification and land salting, concreted highways and city sprawl, which takes more good land permanently out of life production than the loss of territory to a conqueror.
+Immoral governments tolerate desertification and land salting, concrete highways, and city sprawl, which takes more good land permanently out of life production than the loss of territory to a conqueror.